smtmfft/oyster-monorepo/README.md

 Check the code file to review and possibly modify the regions that you want to launch VPC's to.

 ### Step 4: Run the pulumi project
+Perform a local login to the pulumi cli by running

+    pulumi login -l

 Run the following command

     pulumi up
-This might ask you to log into your account that was previously created through the pulumi cli command, in which case log into your account.
 Now when prompted create a new stack and name it.
+You can also set a passphrase if you wish to.
 Next, it will prompt you `Do you want to perform this update?`, Select `yes`

 This will successfully setup the required VPC, subnet, security group etc. needed for running oyster as a provider.
 All resources will be tagged with **`project:oyster`** tag.